Arunodoi/Arunodoi/README.md

  ### 👋 Hi there, I’m **Arunodoi Bhattacharyya** , a **Web Developer** by Profession.
  ### 👀 I’m very much interested in **Full Stack Developement**.
 - 🌱 I’m currently learning the **MERN Stack**.
-- 💞️ I’m really excited to collaborate on projects related to Full Stack Developement
+- 💞️ I’m really excited to collaborate on projects related to **Full Stack Developement**.
 - 📫 How to reach me : arunbhatt647@gmail.com

 <!---